Create and manage account

 Download keytab

-1. From the NAVER Cloud Platform console, click the Services > Big Data & Analytics > Data Forest > Accounts menu, in that order.
+1. In the VPC environment on the NAVER Cloud Platform console, navigate to i_menu > Services > Big Data & Analytics > Data Forest > Accounts.

 2. Select an account, and then click Cluster access information > Download Kerberos keytab.

-3. When the download window appears, click the [Download] button.
+3. When the download window appears, click the [Download].

 df-account_05_vpc_ko